What is AI Data Enrichment?

 This enables genuine discovery—finding issues and trends you didn’t predefine.

-Reliability and Precision
+The Validation: Reliability and Precision

 When used for enrichment LLMs deliver on:

-- Consistency: No variation between human coders
+- Consistency: No variation between human coders.

-- Contextual Understanding: Captures nuance and meaning, not just keywords
+- Contextual Understanding: Captures nuance and meaning, not just keywords.

-- Reliability: Low hallucination rates in recognition-based tasks
+- Reliability: No hallucinations in recognition-based tasks.

 Validation studies confirm that hallucination rates in enrichment tasks are extremely low.